wwarthen/RomWBW/Source/Doc/SystemGuide.md

 that are part of a RomWBW build process.
 A given ROM can only have a single memory manager -- it is not selected dynamically.

+The configuration variable `MEMMGR` sets the memory mannager used by the ROM build.
+It must be set to one of the above memory manager types.
+For example, for the Z2 memory manager, `MEMMGR` should be set to `MM_Z2`.

+Note that the term memory manager (MM) and memory management unit (MMU) are used interchangeably in the documentation and code.

 # Disk Layout

 ## Floppy Disk Layout